Mmarlo5/mmarlo5.github.io/README.md

 ---

 ## 📊 Featured Research
-> **Policy Congruence and Public Opinion on Abortion in the United States (2000–2024)** > *Dissertation Project* > Using longitudinal survey data and state-level policy indicators, I examine how institutional context, partisanship, and gender shape the representation gap in the U.S.
+> **Policy Congruence and Public Opinion on Abortion in the United States (2000–2024)** > *Dissertation Project* > Using longitudinal survey data and state-level policy indicators, I examine how institutional context, partisanship, and political ideology shape the representation gap in the U.S.
 >
 > **[Read the Abstract (Coming Soon)](#)** | **[View APSA 2026 Presentation Slides (Coming Soon)](#)**